WPMZ: As WHIM

-As WWRX (AM), back to WHIM, & to WPMZ
+As WWRX (AM), back to WHIM, and to WPMZ

 The next callsign change would occur on February 22, 1992, when it changed to WWRX.
 The format would change to a relay of CNN as "1110 CNN".
 During this time, current WPRI-TV/WNAC-TV anchor Mike Montecalvo would be an anchor on the station.
 The WHIM callsign would return on June 1, 1993, until changing to WPMZ on November 1, 1995.
 On the same date, the intellectual property of WHIM would switch to the former WKRI.
 Bear Broadcasting sold WPMZ to current owner Video Mundo Broadcasting in 1998.